i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation: Introduction

-Suffering from cold-start users, previous CDSR and CDR works have often utilized cross-domain modules that learn a mapping function from one domain to another based on the historical behaviors of overlapping users \cite{kang2019semi,zhu2021transfer,salah2021towards,shi2019cross}.
-However, the absence of historical behavior data for cold-start users hinders previous methods from effectively transferring cross-domain information.
-For example, as depicted in Figure 1(a), prior techniques transfer domain-specific interest information from the book domain, which may be irrelevant or even detrimental to the movie domain and could potentially deteriorate, rather than enhance, the model's performance.
-Therefore, the \textbf{$\bm{1^{\text{st}}}$ sub-challenge} is: \textit{How to transfer relevant cross-domain information for cold-start users who lack historical interest data?} Meanwhile, to address insufficient interest learning of the predominant presence of long-tailed users in real-world scenarios (Figure 1(b)) and to enhance model performance, MACD~\cite{xu2023towards} employs attention mechanisms to discern latent interests from auxiliary sequential behavior data.
-However, such auxiliary behaviors may not always be available.
-Therefore, the \textbf{$\bm{2^{\text{nd}}}$ sub-challenge} is: \textit{How to unearth and leverage the latent interest information of long-tailed users, thereby improving model performance in practical cross-domain sequential recommendation (CDSR) scenarios?} To this end, we propose an Information Maximization Variational Autoencoder, named \texttt{IM-VAE}, to tackle these challenges.
-It includes a pseudo-sequence generator, VAEs, and three novel informational regularizers (informative, disentangle, and denoising) induced by the mutual information maximization theory\cite{mcgill1954multivariate, cover1999elements}. \texttt{IM-VAE} effectively explores the latent interest information of long-tailed users and transfer disentangled cross-domain interest information for overlapping users and cold-start users, which significantly improve the model's performance in real-world scenarios.
-As a summary, our main contributions can be highlighted as follows:
+Suffering from cold-start users, previous CDSR and CDR works have often utilized cross-domain modules that learn a mapping function from one domain to another based on the historical behaviors of overlapping users \citep{kang2019semi,zhu2021transfer,salah2021towards,shi2019cross}.
+Most recently, some researchers~\citep{xu2023neural,xu2023rethinking} construct user-user graph to propagate the cross-domain information for the cold-start users.
+However, cross-domain information is only learned in domains where users exhibit behaviors, and the density of the constructed graph heavily depends on the density of these user interactions.
+Therefore, the \textbf{$\bm{1^{\text{st}}}$ sub-challenge} is: \textit{how to transfer relevant cross-domain information for cold-start users who lack historical interest data in a domain?} In addition, to address insufficient interest learning of the predominant presence of long-tailed users in real-world scenarios, MACD~\citep{xu2023towards} employs attention mechanisms to discern latent interests from users' auxiliary sequential behavior data.
+However, such auxiliary behaviors may not always be available in real-world scenarios.
+Therefore, the \textbf{$\bm{2^{\text{nd}}}$ sub-challenge} is: \textit{how to unearth and leverage the latent interest information of long-tailed users, thereby improving model performance in practical CDSR scenarios?} To address these challenges, we propose Interest Information Augmentation with Variational Regularizers, named as i$^2$VAE, a novel framework that integrates a pseudo-sequence generator, variational autoencoders, and interest-enhancing regularizers (cross-domain, disentangling, and denoising).
+Our framework effectively explores latent interest information for long-tailed users while transferring disentangled cross-domain interest information for both overlapping and cold-start users, significantly improving performance in real-world scenarios.
+Recent works~\citep{cao2022disencdr,cao2022cross} have explored cross-domain interest transfer but remain limited in scope.
+DisenCDR~\citep{cao2022disencdr} assumes full user overlap and applies mutual information for disentanglement, making it ineffective for cold-start users.
+CDRIB~\citep{cao2022cross} leverages information bottleneck and contrastive learning but struggles to capture long-tailed users' preferences.
+In contrast, our framework integrates information augmentation and denoising via mutual information, enabling robust learning for both cold-start and long-tailed users in practical scenarios.
+The main contributions of our work can be summarized as follows: